tilde-lab/tilde/README.txt

 Usage
 -----

-To use command-line interface run an appropriate script for your OS with any parameter (e.g. "--help").
+To use command-line interface run script for your OS with a parameter (e.g. "--help").
-To use graphical interface run an appropriate script for your OS without any parameters.
+To use graphical interface run script for your OS without parameters.
 To terminate graphical interface on Windows close the DOS box.
 To terminate graphical interface on Unix kill starting script.
-Please, avoid spaces and non-latin characters in the application folder name.
+Please, avoid spaces and non-latin characters in the application folder name!

 Prerequisites
 -------------

 On Windows no additional installations are required.
-On Unix/Mac you should have Python and numerical modules (Numpy) pre-installed.
+On Unix/Mac you should have Python (at least of version 2.6) and numerical modules (Numpy) pre-installed.

 Disclaimer
 ----------